opensearch-project/opensearch-spark/docs/index.md

 Currently Flint index job ID is same as internal Flint index name in [OpenSearch](./index.md#OpenSearch) section below.

+- **Recover Job**: Initiates a restart of the index refresh job and transition the Flint index to the 'refreshing' state.
+Additionally, it includes functionality to clean up the metadata log entry in the event that the Flint data index is no longer present in OpenSearch.

 ```sql
 RECOVER INDEX JOB <id>
 ```